Nuclear triad: Nuclear triad after the Cold War (1990–2010)

 The pinnacle of the 1990s in terms of global nuclear policy was the START Treaty in 1991 and the START II Treaty in 1993.
 These treaties called for the reduction of nuclear warheads and delivery systems within both the Soviet Union and the United States.
 Specifically, the U.S. was limited to 6,000 total warheads, 4,900 warheads on ballistic missiles, and 1,600 delivery vehicles.
 Consequentially, the United States began reducing both its warhead and delivery vehicle counts during this time.
 By the time they had completed the implementation of the START Treaty in 2001, the total warhead count was 6,196 and the total delivery system count was 1,064.
 These values continued to shrink, and by 2009 the United States reduced its warhead and delivery vehicles counts to 2,200 and 850 respectively.

 Following the Cold War, the United States continued upgrading its various types of ICBMs.
 Minuteman II variants were all but eliminated and continued efforts were put toward Minuteman III and Peacekeeper variants.
 In 2001, the United States possessed 500 Minuteman III missiles (three warheads each) and 50 Peacekeeper missiles (ten warheads each).

 Within its nuclear submarine fleet, the United States eliminated the usage of the "41 for Freedom" classes of ballistic missiles submarines in favor of the more versatile Ohio class.
 During the 1990s, the United States reached a total of 18 submarines within this class.
 In 2001, these 18 submarines were all deployable and could carry 24 Trident II missiles each (6 to 8 warheads on each missile).

 The United States kept up to date with its strategic bomber leg of the triad following the Cold War as well.
 B-52G variants were phased out in favor of B-52H classes.
-In 2001, 94 B-52H bombers, each capable of carrying 20 cruise missiles, were active along with 21 B-2 bombers each capable of carrying 16 bombs.
+In 2001, 94 B-52H bombers, each capable of carrying 20 cruise missiles, were active along with 21 B-2 Spirit bombers each capable of carrying 16 bombs (the B-2s began to join the fleet in 1993).
 B-1 Lancer bombers were phased out of the triad and reoriented for different missions in an effort to honor the delivery systems limitations set by the START Treaties.